hannestschofenig/tschofenig-ids/tls-attestation/draft-fossati-tls-attestation.md

 ## Server Hello

-   If the server receives a ClientHello that contains the client_attestation_type extension and/or the server_attestation_type extension, then three outcomes are possible:
+If the server receives a ClientHello that contains the evidence_proposal extension and/or the evidence_request extension, then three outcomes are possible:

 -  The server does not support the extension defined in this document.
 In this case, the server returns the EncryptedExtensions without the extensions defined in this document.

-   -  The server supports the extension defined in this document, but it does not have any attestation type in common with the client.
+-  The server supports the extension defined in this document, but it does not have any evidence type in common with the client.
-       Then, the server terminates the session with a fatal alert of type "unsupported_certificate".
+   Then, the server terminates the session with a fatal alert of type "unsupported_evidence".

-   -  The server supports the extensions defined in this document and has at least one attestation type in common with the client.
+-  The server supports the extensions defined in this document and has at least one evidence type in common with the client.
 In this case, the processing rules described below are followed.

-   The client_attestation_type extension in the ClientHello indicates the attestation types the client is able to provide to the server, when requested using a certificate_request message.
-If the TLS server wants to request a certificate from the client (via the certificate_request message), it MUST include the client_attestation_type extension in the EncryptedExtensions.
-This client_attestation_type extension in the EncryptedExtensions then indicates the content the client is requested to provide in a subsequent Certificate payload.
-The value conveyed in the client_attestation_type extension MUST be selected from one of the values provided in the client_attestation_type extension sent in the client hello.
-The server MUST also include a certificate_request payload in the EncryptedExtensions message.
+The evidence_proposal extension in the ClientHello indicates the evidence types the client is able to provide to the server, when challenged using a certificate_request message.
+If the server wants to request evidence from the client, it MUST include the client_attestation_type extension in the EncryptedExtensions.
+This evidence_proposal extension in the EncryptedExtensions then indicates what evidence format the client is requested to provide in a subsequent Certificate message.
+The value conveyed in the evidence_proposal extension by the server MUST be selected from one of the values provided in the evidence_proposal extension sent in the ClientHello.
+The server MUST also send a certificate_request message.

-   If the server does not send a certificate_request payload (for example, because client authentication happens at the application layer or no client authentication is required) or none of the attestation types supported by the client (as indicated in the client_attestation_type extension in the ClientHello) match the server-supported attestation types, then the client_attestation_type payload in the ServerHello MUST be omitted.
+If the server does not send a certificate_request message or none of the evidence types supported by the client (as indicated in the evidence_proposal extension in the ClientHello) match the server-supported evidence types, then the evidence_proposal extension in the ServerHello MUST be omitted.

-   The server_attestation_type extension in the ClientHello indicates the types of attestation types the client is able to process when provided by the server in a subsequent Certificate message.
-With the server_attestation_type extension in the EncryptedExtensions, the TLS server indicates the attestation type carried in the Certificate payload.
+The evidence_request extension in the ClientHello indicates what types of evidence the client can challenge the server to return. in a subsequent Certificate message.
+With the evidence_request extension in the EncryptedExtensions, the server indicates the evidence type carried in the Certificate message sent by the server.
-   Note that only a single value is permitted in the server_attestation_type extension when carried in the EncryptedExtensions message.
+The evidence type in the evidence_request extension MUST contain a single value selected from the evidence_request extension in the ClientHello.

 # Background-Check Model Examples